MeidoPromotionAssociation/COM3D2_MOD_EDITOR/README.md

 <br>

 # Disclaimer

+By downloading this software, you accept and agree to abide by this disclaimer

+下载此软件即表示您接受并同意遵守此免责声明

 ```
+English

 1. Tool Nature Statement
   This project is an open source tool based on the BSD-3-Clause license.
 The developer (hereinafter referred to as the "author") is only a personal technical researcher and does not obtain any commercial benefits through this tool, nor does it provide any form of online services and user account system.

 2. Usage restrictions
+  This software shall not be used for any illegal purpose, including but not limited to the production and dissemination of obscene materials and other illegal acts that may violate the laws and regulations of the place where the user is located.
+The user shall bear all responsibility for the consequences of violating the law.

   Users must promise:
-    Not to produce/disseminate content that violates local laws and regulations
+    Not to publish, transmit, disseminate, or store any content that violates the laws and regulations of the place where the user is located
     Not to use the tool for any activities that endanger national security or undermine social stability
     Not to use this tool to carry out network attacks or crack genuine software